realworldocaml/book/book/prologue/README.md

 - David Tranah, Clare Dennison, Anna Scriven and Suresh Kumar from Cambridge University Press for input into the layout of the print edition.
-  Airlie Anderson drew the cover art with assistance from Christy Nyberg.
+  Airlie Anderson drew the cover art, and Christy Nyberg advised on the design and layout.

 - The many people who collectively submitted over 4000 comments to online drafts of this book, through whose efforts countless errors